Sakrac/x65/README.md

 6502 Macro Assembler in a single c++ file using the struse single file text parsing library.
 Supports most syntaxes.

-Asm6502 is a struse example that implements a simple 6502 macro assembler.

 Every assembler seems to add or change its own quirks to the 6502 syntax.
 This implementation aims to support all of them at once as long as there is no contradiction.

 To keep up with this trend Asm6502 is adding the following features to the mix: